sfermigier/awesome-cython/readme.md

 *Librairies specifically designed to complement Cython*.

-- [Cygnals](https://github.com/sagemath/cysignals) ★26 - cysignals: interrupt and signal handling for Cython.
+- [Cygnals](https://github.com/sagemath/cysignals) ★29 - cysignals: interrupt and signal handling for Cython.
-- [Pyrobuf](https://github.com/appnexus/pyrobuf) ★499 - an alternative to Google's Python Protobuf library, than generates lightning-fast Cython code that's 2-4x faster than Google's Python Protobuf library using their C++ backend and 20-40x faster than Google's pure-python implementation.
+- [Pyrobuf](https://github.com/appnexus/pyrobuf) ★508 - an alternative to Google's Python Protobuf library, than generates lightning-fast Cython code that's 2-4x faster than Google's Python Protobuf library using their C++ backend and 20-40x faster than Google's pure-python implementation.

 ### Alternatives

-- [Pythran](https://github.com/serge-sans-paille/pythran) ★1477 - An ahead of time compiler for a subset of the Python language, with a focus on scientific computing.
+- [Pythran](https://github.com/serge-sans-paille/pythran) ★1517 - An ahead of time compiler for a subset of the Python language, with a focus on scientific computing.
 It takes a Python module annotated with a few interface description and turns it into a native Python module with the same interface, but (hopefully) faster.
-- [Numba](https://github.com/numba/numba) ★5854 - A Just-In-Time Compiler for Numerical Functions in Python.
+- [Numba](https://github.com/numba/numba) ★6277 - A Just-In-Time Compiler for Numerical Functions in Python.

 ### Some projects with more that 10 000 lines of Cython code

-- [Pandas](https://github.com/pydata/pandas) ★27508 - A Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
+- [Pandas](https://github.com/pydata/pandas) ★29105 - A Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
-- [scipy](https://github.com/scipy/scipy) ★7733 - Open-source software for mathematics, science, and engineering.
+- [scipy](https://github.com/scipy/scipy) ★8036 - Open-source software for mathematics, science, and engineering.
 It includes modules for statistics, optimization, integration, linear algebra, Fourier transforms, signal and image processing, ODE solvers, and more.
-- [scikit-learn](https://github.com/scikit-learn/scikit-learn) ★43281 - A Python module for machine learning built on top of SciPy.
+- [scikit-learn](https://github.com/scikit-learn/scikit-learn) ★44969 - A Python module for machine learning built on top of SciPy.

 ### Some projects with more that 1 000 lines of Cython code

-- [Numpy](https://github.com/numpy/numpy) ★15624 - The fundamental package for scientific computing with Python.
+- [Numpy](https://github.com/numpy/numpy) ★16626 - The fundamental package for scientific computing with Python.
-- [Cytoolz](https://github.com/pytoolz/cytoolz) ★746 - Cython implementation of Toolz: High performance functional utilities.
+- [Cytoolz](https://github.com/pytoolz/cytoolz) ★767 - Cython implementation of Toolz: High performance functional utilities.
-- [spaCy](https://github.com/explosion/spaCy) ★17759 - Industrial-strength Natural Language Processing (NLP) with Python and Cython.
+- [spaCy](https://github.com/explosion/spaCy) ★19965 - Industrial-strength Natural Language Processing (NLP) with Python and Cython.
-- [scikit-image](https://github.com/scikit-image/scikit-image) ★4076 - Image processing in Python.
+- [scikit-image](https://github.com/scikit-image/scikit-image) ★4253 - Image processing in Python.
-- [lxml](https://github.com/lxml/lxml) ★1789 - The most feature-rich and easy-to-use library for processing XML and HTML in the Python language.
+- [lxml](https://github.com/lxml/lxml) ★1840 - The most feature-rich and easy-to-use library for processing XML and HTML in the Python language.
-- [BlackSheep](https://github.com/RobertoPrevato/BlackSheep) ★421 - Fast ASGI web framework and HTTP client for Python asyncio.
+- [BlackSheep](https://github.com/RobertoPrevato/BlackSheep) ★455 - Fast ASGI web framework and HTTP client for Python asyncio.
-- [Pomegranate](https://github.com/jmschrei/pomegranate) ★2498 - Fast, flexible and easy to use probabilistic modelling in Python.
+- [Pomegranate](https://github.com/jmschrei/pomegranate) ★2631 - Fast, flexible and easy to use probabilistic modelling in Python.
-- [pyimgui](https://github.com/swistakm/pyimgui) ★450 - Python bindings for the amazing dear imgui C++ library - a Bloat-free Immediate Mode Graphical User Interface.
+- [pyimgui](https://github.com/swistakm/pyimgui) ★506 - Python bindings for the amazing dear imgui C++ library - a Bloat-free Immediate Mode Graphical User Interface.
+- [Schrapnel](https://github.com/ironport/shrapnel) ★211 - Shrapnel is a scalable, high-performance cooperative threading library for Python.